microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/organizationalbrandingproperties-create.md

 A branding is created for an organization, if one does not already exist, using PUT or PATCH.

-If branding is already configured, PUT will overwrite all existing values regardless of what's in the request body.
-PATCH will only overite the values that are included in the request body, leaving the values not included unchanged.
+If branding is already configured, PUT overwrites all existing values regardless of what's in the request body.
+PATCH only overwrites the values that are included in the request body, leaving the values not included unchanged.

 The **id** property is ignored on PUT/PATCH to the /branding singleton.
 If Content-Language is not specified, the default branding is created, which corresponds to an **id** of `und`.
 If Content-Language is specified, branding is created for that locale.
 <!-- { "blockType": "ignored" } -->